SVFIG

 want to have a cup and a chat.

-and the problems he's seen with it .
-He's pondering revisions and will explore
+implementation and the problems he's seen with it .
+He's pondering revisions

-the direction the project is headed.
-He is eager for discussion, critique, and
+and will explore the direction the project is headed.
+He is eager for

 - Noon --- Lunch

-carefully balance a minimalist philosophy against the needs of program
+balance a minimalist philosophy against the needs of program development and

-development and efficient execution.
-Practicality aside, what's the minimum
+efficient execution.
+Practicality aside, what's the minimum number of

-number of instructions needed to support universal computation?
-Rather than
+instructions needed to support universal computation?
+Rather than theory, I'll

-theory, I'll discuss a couple of examples including an actual machine built in
+discuss a couple of examples including an actual machine built in the late

 This means you!